-Topics Overview: The course is aimed at giving you an understanding of important aspects of the organization of the economy and of economic organizations.
-This includes, but is not limited to understanding: efficiency and its implications; forms of competition and their implications; coordination both through prices/markets and through management; contracts, information and incentives as parts of the problems of motivation for economic behavior; contracts and ownership.
-Throughout, key concepts will be opportunity cost, equalization of marginal net benefits, comparative statics and their use in analyzing problems and prospects, discounting and net present value, choice under uncertainty and the value of information, moral hazard and adverse selection, and the power of commitment in strategic interaction.
+Topics Overview: The course will cover some of the important aspects of the organization of the economy and of economic organizations.
+This includes, but is not limited to understanding: efficiency and its implications; forms of competition and their implications; coordination both through prices/markets and through management; the legal forms of common contracts, their effects on information and incentives, and the implications for economic behavior.